silhol/CNTT/doc/ref_model/chapters/chapter07.md

-    *(Security requirements for any services that are hosted externally, but leveraged or consumed within the local VIM environment)*
+    *(Security requirements for any services that are hosted externally, but leveraged or consumed within the local VIM environment)* *Are NEP interface security meant here or remote hosting?*

 -   Data at rest